ben-allen/locale-extensions/README.md

 An alternate strategy for determining what options are available may involve allowing option selections that tend to correlate with each other (for example, the use of "h23" for hour cycle and "celcius" for measurement unit) to be set together, but not separately.
 User research would be required to determine the most needed sets of commonly-seen-together selections.

-One way to implement bundles of preferences that tend to track together may be to implement commonly used values for the `rg` Unicode Extension, which could allow users to (for example) set their locales to "en-US-u-rg-gbzzzz", which would result in content in US English but with region-specific defaults set to those of British English.
+One way to implement bundles of preferences that tend to track together may be to implement commonly used values for the `rg` Unicode Extension.
+This could allow users to (for example) set their locales to "en-US-u-rg-gbzzzz", which would result in content in US English but with region-specific defaults set to those of British English.

 ### Options that aren't captured by Unicode Extensions for BCP 47